Following completion of the NAVIGATE ESUS and other ESUS- related trials, clinical interest in the ESUS construct will increase exponentially.

 She has served as Principal Investigator and Co-Investigator for Phase II and III clinical trials, and is on the adjudication committees for international multicenter stroke/cardiovascular trials.
 She has won research awards, and her work has been published in high-impact medical journals.
 She obtained her medical degree from Sri Lanka with Honors for academic excellence.
 She completed her training in Neurology at the University of Western Ontario in 2013 and subsequently pursued a fellowship in Stroke/Vascular Neurology at McMaster University.

-Amanda Taylor is a Senior Research Coordinator who joined PHRI in 2007.
-She currently coordinates trials in stroke, and has experience conducting trials in acute coronary syndrome and arrhythmia.
+Amanda Taylor is currently an interim Associate Program Manager, and a Senior Research Coordinator, currently coordinates trials in stroke, and has experience conducting trials in acute coronary syndrome and arrhythmia.
+Amanda joined PHRI in 2007.
 She holds a Bachelor of Science Degree (Honours) in Neurobiology from Brock University.

 Back To Top